CarlosEmanuelMartins/cem-website/index.md

 **End Time**: 17/08/2020

-**Description:** Sucess is to be able to deploy web site folder, manage folders in git and do simple pull, push, clone requests from the terminal.
+**Description:** Success is to be able to deploy web site folder, manage folders in git and do simple pull, push, clone requests from the terminal.
-Also undestand most of the "Gui" even if i cant do some of the tasks in terminal i want to undestant the workflow.
+Also undestand most of the "Gui" even if I can do some of the tasks in terminal I want to undestand the workflow.

 ## resources